modjs/mod/README.md

 ## What is Mod?

-Mod is a task-based build tool for the web, it help developers quickly build robust and high-performance web applications.
+Mod is a task-based workflow tooling for web, it help developers quickly build robust and high-performance web applications.

 ## Installation